 Premier Roofing is the closest roofer to Park Slope.
 Unlike Greene Roofing, where you don't know who you will be dealing with, at Premier it is Fred, or maybe his brother.
 Their website.
 E-mail is on the contact page.

 Vinroy Baronette started as an assistant mason in Park Slope in 1979, working for his dad.
 In 1989 he took over the business.
 He has done a lot of work for me.
 He is always busy, partly as he is Berman Realty's go-to guy for all the work on the properties they own and manage.
 So you may have to pester him to get him to come.

 Chris Barronette is Vinroy's younger brother.
 You can hire him directly for small jobs.
 He doesn't have all the licenses and insurance that Vinroy has.

 When I wanted to restore my cornice word got out and Moe appeared.
 He doesn't have men that can do woodwork, so I hired him and Pinocchio Woodwoorks to do the job.
 Bravo hired the boom lift.
 Pinocchio hired Adriatic to make the knives and wood that has curves.
 Then made the rest themselves.
 Bravo's website.

 Allen is the go-to guy in Park Slope to revive your gas lantern.
 The mentioned video cannot be found.
 Click on image for large easy to read size.

 I have contracted with this firm to install solar panels on my roof.
-If you have work done on the roof at the same time, you can bill the roof through them, and get the 30% Federal tax credit, and the 20% NYC Real Estate Tax abatement on the roof work.
+You get a 30% Federal tax credit, and a 20% NYC Real Estate Tax abatement on the roof work.
 There is also a State tax credit, capped at $5,000.
 I have some $250 referral cards.
 Contact me for them.
 Their website.

 Boro Land Surveying is the only local surveyor.
 He is very busy and very hard to get.
 If he has surveyed a contiguous neighbor, that will also appear on your survey.